RobotLocomotion/drake/doc/_pages/directory_structure.md

 # Dev Directories

-All code in Drake must adhere to the code standards described in [Developer Notes](/developers.html#developer-notes) and must be covered by tests, unless the code lives in a subdirectory named ``dev``.
+All code in Drake must adhere to the code standards described in the notes [For Developers](/developers.html#developer-notes) and must be covered by tests, unless the code lives in a subdirectory named ``dev``.

 To promote rapid development of research ideas, experimental code may be placed